Brandon Glover

 Brandon Dale Glover (born 3 April 1997) is a Dutch-South African cricketer who has played for the Netherlands national cricket team since 2019.
-He has also played for Boland in South African domestic cricket and for Northamptonshire in English county cricket.
+He has also played for Boland in South African domestic cricket and for Northamptonshire and Durham in English county cricket.
 He is a right-arm pace bowler.

 Personal life

 Glover was born on 3 April 1997 in Johannesburg, South Africa.
 He holds a Dutch passport through his Dutch mother.
 He studied accounting at the University of Stellenbosch.

 Domestic and franchise cricket

 Glover made his first-class debut for Boland in the 2016–17 Sunfoil 3-Day Cup on 20 October 2016.
 He made his List A debut for Boland in the 2016–17 CSA Provincial One-Day Challenge on 26 March 2017.

 In July 2019, he was selected to play for the Amsterdam Knights in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

-In August 2020, he played his first match for Northamptonshire County Cricket Club, in the 2020 Bob Willis Trophy.
+In August 2020, Glover played his first match for Northamptonshire County Cricket Club, in the 2020 Bob Willis Trophy.

+Glover joined Durham in January 2023 but left after only making 10 appearances for the club when his contract expired in October 2024.